 “What about the stations of the cross on the Via Dolorosa and the Church of the Holy Sepulchre?”
 I asked.

 “I am taking you on another kind of tour,” Hadi said.
-His eyes shone with such eagerness that I decided it would be best if I just went along.
+His eyes shone with such eagerness; I decided it would be best if I just went along.

-The Tomb of the Patriarchs — I knew that Abraham had purchased the land as a burial place for his wife Sarah.
-Abraham himself as well as the other patriarchs and matriarchs — Isaac and Rebekah, Jacob and Leah — had also been buried here.
+The Tomb of the Patriarchs — I knew Abraham had purchased the land as a burial place for his wife Sarah.
+Abraham, too, had been buried here, along with the other patriarchs and matriarchs — Isaac and Rebekah, Jacob and Leah.
 The Midrash tells us the Cave of Machpelah was chosen because it was thought to be the gateway to the Garden of Eden.

 When we had finished our pilgrimage to the Tomb, Hadi flagged down a taxi.
 We arrived back at the Damascus Gate, and he led me through the narrow streets of the Old City back to the Ecce Homo Convent.

-Just as we were about to go our separate ways, Hadi looked hard at me and said, “There is only one thing to remember.”
+Just as we were about to go our separate ways, Hadi turned to me and said, “There is only one thing to remember.”

 “What’s that?”
 I asked.